datajake1999/SAPI5IBMTTS/readme.md

 ## Stage 1: Obtain IBM ViaVoice/ETI-Eloquence Files

 The first step in setting this up is to get access to the ETI-Eloquence or IBM ViaVoice language files themselves.
 Once these files are obtained, you should copy the file IBMECI.dll into the same folder where the current dll resides.

+## Known issues

+* In some cases, the engine will cut off the ends of speech fragments.
+A fully stable solution hasn’t been found yet.